Rt Hon. Sir Geoffrey Palmer

 Professor Steve Dawson

-Steve Dawson is Associate Professor in Marine Sciences at the University of Otago.
+Steve Dawson is a Professor in Marine Sciences at the University of Otago.
 His research focusses on the ecology and conservation biology of dolphins and the acoustic behaviour (sonar and communication) in dolphins and sperm whales.
 Recent and current research projects include: development of affordable line-transect surveys for inshore dolphins, ecology and conservation biology of Hector’s dolphin, fine-scale habitat use of sperm whales at Kaikoura, tracking sperm whales underwater using hydrophone arrays, and long-term studies of bottlenose dolphins in Fiordland.
 A committed conservationist, Steve is active nationally and internationally in working to translate research results into sound management advice.
-Steve has authored over 100 published papers, chapters, books and unpublished reports, and another 30 or so articles in magazines and newspapers.
+Steve has authored over 150 published papers, chapters, books and unpublished reports, and another 30 or so articles in magazines and newspapers.
 He teaches marine mammalogy, marine conservation biology and marine ecology at Otago University.

 Professor Liz Slooten